fbpx

 Stagnant water can cause your fish to suffocate in a matter of days.
 But, there are a few things you can do to delay the depletion of oxygen.

+• Air stone alternative: In a pinch, if you lack both a pump and extra tank water, you can create a temporary air source.
 One way to help promote better gas exchange is to place air stones at the water’s surface (rather than at the bottom of the tank, which is where you are likely accustomed to keeping them).
+Vigorously stir the water with an airline tubing (the plastic hose used for air pumps) to introduce air bubbles for a short-term oxygen boost.
+Remember, this is not as effective as the other methods.

 Ammonia Begins to Build

 This is particularly important during long-term power outages that last longer than two-three days.
-You’ll also want to use the detoxifier just after turning your filters back on – doing so can help prevent an ammonia spike from the stagnant filtration.
+You’ll also want to use the ammonia detoxifier just after turning your filters back on.
+This can help prevent an ammonia spike from the stagnant filtration.

 Be Prepared